Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 - Parents are responsible for monitoring children's use
 - Parents are responsible for device security
 - Parents are responsible for data management
-- Parents are responsible for iCloud account management
+- Parents are responsible for network security during synchronization
-- We are not responsible for children's data
+- We are not responsible for children's data or device usage

 ## 9. International Users